NotTheCoderGb/NotTheCoderGb/README.md

 - 👋 Hi, I’m @NotTheCoderGb
-- 👀 I’m interested in Friday Night Funkin'
+- 👀 I’m interested in programming stupid stuff
-- 🌱 I’m currently learning Haxe
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Mod teams
+- 🐧 I use Xubuntu Linux for development
 <!---
 NotTheCoderGb/NotTheCoderGb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.